riscv-android-src/toolchain-rustc/src/tools/cargo/src/doc/src/reference/publishing.md

 This command will inform Cargo of your API token and store it locally in your `~/.cargo/credentials.toml`.
 Note that this token is a **secret** and should not be shared with anyone else.
-If it leaks for any reason, you should regenerate it immediately.
+If it leaks for any reason, you should revoke it immediately.

 ### Before publishing a new crate